Changissnz/selfinterest/README.md

 exemplifying discussions, but alas, that would be subjective and beg for more questions.
 Matters of aesthetic preferences and wanted experiences are also acclimative by self-interest.
-A plausible theory for this is because human cognition, of perception and judgment, greatly take into account the expected and the actual.
+A plausible theory for this is because human cognition, of perception and judgment, greatly takes into account the expected and the actual.
 The actualities surrounding a human being demand their response in some form, and their expectations can well be relegated to the realm of motives instead of the objectives of self-interest, which are typically designed for non-null possibilities.
 Human beings can find the comfort of peace in their experiences so